MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/import-estimate-project-quote-sales.md

 ---
 title: Import estimates for a project to a project-based quote line - lite
-description: This topic provides information about how to import estimates from a project to a quote line.
+description: This article provides information about how to import estimates from a project to a quote line.
 author: rumant
 ms.date: 10/09/2020
 ms.topic: article